AngleLaPuta/APCS-A-CODEHS/README.md

-# APCS-A-CODEHS
+# APCS-A CODEHS

 INCOMPLETE AS OF RIGHT NOW.

 '''

-April 14: Chapter 2 Completed
+April 14: Chapter 2 Completed, Chapter 3 Lessons 6 and 7 Completed

 '''

 doing the (APCS-A) world a favor.